Leopard-2019/ClickGame/README.md

 CLICKY GAME (React.js)

-the app can be accesed by this link:
+The app can be accesed by this link:

 https://leopard-2019.github.io/clickgame/